-The failure rate in the commercial Acopian power supplies that supply the DC voltage to the DOMs from the DOMHubs increased starting in late 2015.
-During the 2016-17 austral summer season, we performed a complete replacement of the supplies using an updated model.
-The failure rate has stabilized; however, it does not appear to be decreasing back to the previous stable levels.
-During the 2017-18 season, we installed 32 alternate DC power supplies (Mean Well MSP-200-48).
-So far, none of the alternate supplies have failed, indicating that the failure rate is less than or equal to the Acopian units (Fig. 3).
-We plan to install 72 more Mean Well units this season.
+The failure rate in the commercial Acopian power supplies that supply the DC voltage to the DOMs increased in late 2015 and has remained high even after a full replacement.
+After a successful initial test of alternate power supplies during the 2017-18 season (Mean Well MSP-200-48), we transitioned approximately half of the detector to these supplies during the 2018-19 pole season.
+As of February 2019, none of the alternate supplies have failed, indicating that the failure rate is less than the Acopian units (Fig. 3).
+We plan on switching completely to the Mean Well supplies in 2019-20.

 Figure 3: Estimated full-detector failure rate of the two types of DOM power supplies in use.

-No Mean Well units have failed as of September 2018.
+No Mean Well units have failed as of February 2019.

 The primary GPS receiver that serves at IceCube's master clock (Symmetricom ET6000) lost satellite lock in early 2018.
 After a power-cycle, the unit re-locked but intermittently reported degraded synchronization quality.
 Switching the detector to the hot spare backup clock prevented any significant impact to data-taking.
-As the existing clocks are unsupported and have unfixed firmware bugs, we are in the process of testing a replacement master clock.
-All qualification tests so far have been successful, and a transition of the detector to the new clock is planned for 2019.
+As the existing clocks are unsupported and have unfixed firmware bugs, we are in the process of testing a replacement master clock, a Spectracom SecureSync.
+The new master clock was installed in the ICL in December 2018, and analysis of commissioning runs is underway.
+The transition of the detector to the new clock is planned for March 2019.

 IC86 Physics Runs - The eighth season of the 86-string physics run, IC86-2018, began on July 10, 2018.
 Detector settings were updated using the latest yearly DOM calibrations from March 2018.
 Changes to the trigger and filter settings were minimal.
-Support for an external trigger from

-IceACT was released but not enabled, due to hardware issues with the telescope (see "Surface Detectors").
-Due to improvements in handling bad DOMs in the readout software, we were able to recommission four DOMs with a failed partner DOM on the same wire pair, increasing the active DOM count from 5402 to 5406 (out of a total of 5484).
+Support for an external trigger from IceACT was released but not enabled, due to hardware issues with the telescope.
+By improving the handling of bad DOMs in the readout software, we were able to recommission four DOMs with a failed partner DOM on the same wire pair, increasing the active DOM count from 5402 to 5406 (out of a total of 5484) at the time of the run start.

-For this reporting period, the average TDRSS daily transfer rate was approximately 70 GB/day.
+For this reporting period, the average TDRSS daily transfer rate was approximately 75 GB/day.
 The bandwidth saved from filter optimizations has allowed us to reserve more for HitSpool and calibration data transfer.
 We are implementing automated HitSpool data captures triggered from the northern hemisphere by LIGO gravitational wave alerts, enabling searches for sub-threshold coincident neutrinos.